Guide to Positive Claims Resolution

 Cut the Confusion Out of Shipping Claims

 Filing claims is, unfortunately, a fairly standard part of a shipper's job.
-But, that doesn't make it easy or pleasant.
+But, that doesn't make the carrier claims process easy or pleasant.
 Thankfully, with the right processes and documentation, receiving compensation from carriers can be a fair process that takes minimal time out of your day.

 The bill of lading (BOL) should define the contract terms between carrier, shipper and consignee.
 The BOL acts as legal documentation and a foundation for any claim.
 Make sure the BOL lists all necessary shipment details accurately, including National Motor Freight Classification® (NMFC) and signatures from the shipper and carrier before loading items on a truck.
 Upon delivery, the recipient should inspect items and document any issues (exceptions) on the proof of delivery (POD).
 Poor documentation throughout the process leads to declined claims or partial payments, so don't be shy about making carriers wait an extra minute while you check things over.

-Something went wrong with your shipment – now what?
-There's a process to follow, thankfully.
-And with your documentation in order, filing a claim won't take much time or give you grey hairs.
+Something went wrong with your parcel or freight shipment — now what?
+There's a carrier claims process to follow, thankfully.
+And with your documentation in order, filing a shipping claim won't take much time or give you grey hairs.

 1. Inspect items.
 The consignee will need to do this, but if the recipient refuses the order, you should inspect items when they return.
 As said before, the POD needs accurate, detailed notes for a successful claim.
 Take photos, and don't discard any materials until the claim reaches a resolution.
 Keep the boxes, inventory, stretch wrap and anything else.